kioku/claudiu-ivan.com/astro/src/content/writing/search-dsl/index.md

 ---
 title: "A Principled Approach to Querying Data"
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: "A principled approach to building a search DSL in TypeScript.
+Explore parser combinators, abstract syntax trees, and type-driven development."
 date: "Feb 06 2025"
 draft: false
 ---

 The rise of local-first web applications demands a rethinking of traditional client-server architectures.
 Users expect near-native responsiveness, even when offline.
 This necessitates efficient, client-side data processing, including search.
-The techniques presented in this article, while demonstrated in a generic context, are equally applicable to both local-first and server-side systems.
+The techniques presented in this article, while discussed in a local-first context, are equally applicable to server-side systems.
 We'll explore a type-driven approach, leveraging a Domain-Specific Language (DSL), to create a powerful and maintainable search system.

-The complete code for this article is available as a [GitHub Gist](https://gist.github.com/kioku/3350e4c4f1aac5d3f5f53e68923cb35a).
-It requires no external dependencies and can be run directly with Bun, Deno, or Node.js using the `--experimental-strip-types` flag.
+The complete, dependency-free code for this article is available as a [GitHub Gist](https://gist.github.com/kioku/3350e4c4f1aac5d3f5f53e68923cb35a).

 ## Domain-Specific Languages (DSLs)